Looking for activities to do in iSimangaliso Wetland Park?

 16 iSimangaliso Wetland Park Activities to Enjoy

-The iSimangaliso Reserve activities listed here are focused around the two main activity hubs of iSimangaliso, St. Lucia in the south and Kosi Bay to the north.
+The iSimangaliso Reserve activities listed here are focused on the two main activity hubs of iSimangaliso: St. Lucia in the south and Kosi Bay in the north.

-iSimangaliso is the largest estuary and coastal reserve in South Africa and is particularly known for its diverse wildlife, and in particular, two species of turtle that lay their eggs here, loggerhead and leatherback turtles.
+iSimangaliso is the largest estuary and coastal reserve in South Africa.
+It is particularly known for its diverse wildlife, particularly loggerhead and leatherback turtles, which lay their eggs here.

-Lake St. Lucia, with a mixture of salt and freshwater mingling together, supports a huge variety of wildlife.
+Lake St. Lucia, with its mixture of salt and freshwater, supports a huge variety of wildlife.

 Here, you’ll find hippos, crocodiles, many species of antelope, birds, waterbirds, frogs, and coral reefs with a multitude of colourful fish.